A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Single Particle Model with electrolyte and Side Reactions (SPMe+SR)

 \section{Single Particle Model with electrolyte and Side Reactions (SPMe+SR)}

 In this section we present the reduced model for battery degradation that we named Single Particle Model with electrolyte and Side Reactions (SPMe+SR).
 This model belongs to the family of Single Particle Models with electrolyte dynamics (see \cite{BrosaPlanella2022,BrosaPlanella2021} for detailed discussions on this model family), and models a single averaged (or representative) particle to describe the behaviour of all the particles within each electrode.
-SPMe+SR is an electrochemical model accounting for degradation in the negative electrode caused by a side reaction (i.e. an undesired reaction that consumes lithium ions and produces new material that blocks the pores in the electrode).
-The model could be very easily extended to account for side reactions in the positive electrode.
-The key advantage of the SPMe+SR model, with respect to the DFN+SR, is that it only requires solving for the particle and electrolyte concentrations, and the electrode porosity, while all the other variables of interest (such as the potentials and currents) can be calculated from explicit expressions.
+The SPMe+SR presented here is an electrochemical model accounting for degradation in the negative electrode caused by a side reaction (i.e. an undesired reaction that consumes lithium ions and produces new material that blocks the pores in the electrode), but it could be very easily extended to account for side reactions in the positive electrode as well.
+The key advantage of the SPMe+SR model, with respect to the DFN+SR, is that it only requires solving for the \rv{electrolyte and averaged particle concentrations}, and the electrode porosity, while all the other variables of interest (such as the potentials and currents) can be calculated from explicit expressions. \rv{In comparison, the DFN+SR requires solving for the electrolyte and particle concentrations (the latter as a function of radius and electrode thickness), electrode and electrolyte potentials, and electrode porosity.
+For a detailed comparison between SPMe and DFN models we refer the reader to \cite{BrosaPlanella2022}.}

 The geometry of the model is as shown in Figure~\ref{fig:geometry}.
 The two averaged electrode particles are defined in the domain $0 \leq r \leq R_k$ (for $k \in \{\mrn,\mrp\}$), where the subscripts $\mrn$ and $\mrp$ denote the negative and positive electrode, respectively.
 The domain for the electrolyte is $0 \leq x \leq L$, and includes the negative electrode ($0 \leq x \leq L_\mrn$), the separator ($L_\mrn \leq x \leq L - L_\mrp$), and the positive electrode ($L - L_\mrp \leq x \leq L$).
 In each electrode particle we solve a partial differential equation (PDE) for the lithium concentration \eqref{eq:SPMe_cn}-\eqref{eq:SPMe_cp}, while in the electrolyte domain we solve a PDE for the ion concentration in the electrolyte \eqref{eq:SPMe_ce} and one for the porosity \eqref{eq:SPMe_eps_n} (note that the latter only applies to the electrolyte in the negative electrode subdomain).
 The key advantage of the SPMe+SR is that all the PDEs involved are time dependent and thus, after spatial discretisation (and assuming that the current is the input), they become a system of ordinary differential equations (ODEs) rather than a system of differential-algebraic equations (DAEs) which would be much harder to solve numerically.
 The main difference with the standard SPMe is that for the SPMe+SR the various PDEs are coupled together through the side reaction.
 This is similar to what occurs with the thermal SPMe derived in \cite{BrosaPlanella2021}, so we refer the keen reader to that article for more details on SPMe.